pantheon-systems/documentation/source/content/terminus/07-create.md

     share
     ```

 1. Define some Bats tests to run.
 Create a folder named `tests`, and create a file named `confirm-install.bats`.
-Put the contents below in your Bats test file:
+Place the content below in your Bats test file:

     ```bash
     #!/usr/bin/env bats